Lego Harry Potter: 2011

 Lego released four main sets in 2011.
-Diagon Alley was released in January, while the other three sets were released on June 1, 2011, around the time of the cinema release of Harry Potter and the Deathly Hallows – Part 2.
+Diagon Alley was released in January, while the other three sets were released on June 1, 2011, coinciding with the release of Harry Potter and the Deathly Hallows – Part 2.
 However, the Trolley, The Lab and the Mini Hogwarts Express were all promotional sets that were released in different countries at different times, which were either being given away with newspaper offers, the purchase of Diagon Alley from the Lego Shop and also with the pre-order of the game, Lego Harry Potter: Years 5–7.

 2016

-Lego has produced a Harry Potter-themed Lego Dimensions "team pack" with a scheduled release date of 27 September 2016 in the United States.
-This add-on pack includes Harry Potter and Voldemort minifigs that are largely similar to the 2010/2011 versions.
-Key differences include a different hairpiece for Harry Potter and a brown wand instead of a white one for Voldemort.
-The add-on pack also includes small versions of the Weasleys' flying car and the Hogwarts Express engine.
+Lego has produced a Harry Potter-themed Lego Dimensions "team pack", released in the United States on 27 September 2016.
+This add-on pack includes Harry Potter and Voldemort minifigures that are largely similar to the 2010/2011 versions.
+Key differences include a different hairpiece for Harry and a brown wand for Voldemort instead of a white wand.
+The add-on pack also includes smaller versions of the Weasleys' flying Ford Anglia and the Hogwarts Express engine.
 This "team pack" number is 71247.

 An additional "fun pack" featuring Hermione Granger and Buckbeak (71348) was released on May 9, 2017.
-Add-on packs based on Fantastic Beasts & Where to Find Them are set for release alongside the film on 18 November 2016; these include a "story pack" containing Newt Scamander, a Niffler and a MACUSA model (71253), and a "fun pack" containing Tina Goldstein and a Swooping Evil (71257).
+Add-on packs based on Fantastic Beasts and Where to Find Them were released alongside the film on 18 November 2016; these include a "story pack" containing Newt Scamander, Teddy the Niffler and a MACUSA model (71253), and a "fun pack" containing Tina Goldstein and a Swooping Evil (71257).